Bangladesh Ansar: Post-independence

 After the independence of Bangladesh, the force was reconstituted as the Bangladesh Ansar.
 The Ansar were given fresh importance by the government of President Ziaur Rahman, which designated the Ansar as the "people's defence force" and formed Ansar battalions.

 Raising of Ansar battalions

 In 1976, 20 Ansar battalions were raised in line with the Armed Police Battalion to augment the strength of the security forces.
 At present, there are 38 male and 2 female Ansar battalions deployed all over the country.
 Battalion Ansars are mainly deployed in Chittagong Hill Tracts (CHTs) for Counter Insurgency Operations (CIO), especially Operation Uttaran and south-western region of the country for Counter Terrorism Operations.

+Village Defence Parties

+The Village Defence Party (VDP) was formed in 1976 and the Urban Defence Party (TDP) was formed in 1980.

 1994 mutiny and reforms

 In 1994, a mutiny against low pay and unfair treatment was suppressed by the Bangladesh Rifles.
 This prompted a series of reforms by successive governments including the Ansar Bahini Act (1995), Battalion Ansar Act (1995) and the Village Defence Party Act (1995).
 Under these Acts, the Ansar Bahini and the Battalion Ansars were declared as a "Disciplined Force" in accordance with article 152 of the Constitution.
 The government also set up "Ansar VDP Unnayan Bank" where the members of Ansar-VDP members were entitled to loans and shares.

 In 1998, Bangladesh Ansar and VDP were awarded the National Standard, and in 2004, it was awarded the Independence Award.
 The service of battalion Ansars was under National Pay Scale in October 2008, and they were entitled to family rations and combat uniform.
 In 2006, the role of Ansar-VDP was expanded to fight rising militancy.
 In 2016, the Ansar Striking Force, a 300 strong elite unit, was created to provide security to diplomats.